smartdevicelink/sdl_evolution/proposals/NNNN-sdl-js-pwa.md

 ## Impact on existing code

-1. This proposal is using many pieces of the cloud app transport adapter but outside of a cloud app.
-2. The transport adapter needs to support both WebSocket Client<->Server sequences.
-3. Core needs a new transport type to support a WebSocket Server.
+1. Core needs a new transport type to support a WebSocket Server.
-4. The JavaScript library needs a new transport type to support WebSocket Client.
+2. The JavaScript library needs a new transport type to support WebSocket Client.
+3. Developer site needs a new field for local apps.

 ## Alternatives considered

-No other altnernatives considered.
+An additional (alternative) feature considered is to use cloud app transport adapter to inform Core about a new app installation.
+Originally this concept was part of this proposal.
+However it was removed from this proposal as the cloud app transport adapter is designed for the concept of Core being a client to connect to apps being the server.